 City Skyliner (summer 2017 only): Usually the Gëlle Fra monument is the star of Place de la Constitution, but this summer she is eclipsed by the giant mobile observation tower that is the City Skyliner.
 81m tall and offering 360° views over the capital, it’s a seven minute journey into the sky.
 The tower is on it’s own European tour at the moment and leaves Luxembourg City on 6th August (7,00€ each)

 You can retrace our steps using this map!

 Want to know what we did with the rest of our time in Luxembourg?
 Click here for Part 2!

-2018 Update: Did you know you can now download this city guide through the GPSmyCity app?
-Go here to download the app for GPS-assisted travel directions to the attractions featured in this article in IOS and Android.
-And if you upgrade the article to the offline version, I get a couple of pence to help contribute towards my next travels!
+2018 Update: Did you know you can now download this city guide through the GPSmyCity app on iOS and Android?
+For GPS-assisted travel directions to the attractions featured in this article, and other related city walks and tour guides, search for “Luxembourg”, or you can find all the Luxembourg content here!

 *All photos are taken by myself or by CPF Photography (reproduced with permission) unless otherwise stated*